FIXTradingCommunity/fixatdl-specification/v1-2/02Concepts.md

 ### Validation Rules with References to Standard FIX Fields
 In the FIXatdl&reg; specification, several references are made to standard FIX fields.
 For example, the specification of the `Edit` element (see section [Validation Rules](#validation-rules)), which is used to build validation or flow rules, states the following:

 *The "field" attribute of an Edit element is not restricted to strategy parameters.
-Standard order tags (those not described in a FIXatdl instance but nevertheless are required tags of order, cancel and cancel/replace messages) may also be used to create Boolean expressions.*
+Standard order tags (those not described in a FIXatdl&reg; instance but nevertheless are required tags of order, cancel and cancel/replace messages) may also be used to create Boolean expressions.*

 *For example:*